Arrested States in Persistent Active Matter: Gelation without Attraction: Introduction

-In this paper, we explore the two well-known paradigms of dynamical arrest in passive colloids, gelation and glass formation, in a lattice model of ABPs with {\it purely repulsive} interactions.
-We construct a non-equilibrium phase diagram using numerical simulations and analytic calculations based on a mapping to an asymmetric simple exclusion process (ASEP)~\cite{lebowitz1988microscopic}, which exhibits a novel arrested phase with coexistence of voids and solids with the interface wetted by an active fluid.
+In this paper, we explore the two well-known paradigms of dynamical arrest in passive colloids, gelation and glass formation, in a lattice model of ABPs with {\it purely repulsive} interactions but with a non-convex shape that can interlock and hinder rotations.
+Using numerical simulations and a coarse-grained model based on a mapping to an asymmetric simple exclusion process (ASEP)~\cite{lebowitz1988microscopic}, we classify the activity-induced phases and construct a non-equilibrium phase diagram.
+A novel feature of this phase diagram is the appearance of a phase with coexisting voids and solids separated by an interface wetted by an active fluid.
+The coarse-grained model quantitatively predicts the width of this interface, which combined with conservation laws leads to predictions of the non-equilibrium phase boundaries separating the arrested states.
 The main result, summarized in Fig. \ref{fig1}, is that activity triggers arrest into a percolated phase of immobile particles akin to a gel in attractive colloids.
 At high densities, the transition is from an aging glass, whereas at low densities it is from an active fluid.
+To our knowledge, this model provides the first realization of an activity-induced transition from a repulsive glass to a gel.